ttscoff/bunch/using-bunch/getting-started.md

 title: Getting Started
 parent: Using Bunch
 nav_order: 10
+tags: [preferences]
 ---
 ### Set Your Preferences

 To make the most of Bunch, you'll want to set some [Preferences]({{ site.baseurl }}/docs/using-bunch/preferences).
-Most importantly, choose to run Bunch in the Dock or the menu bar, and whether Bunches toggle open and closed.
-My personal recommendation is to run Bunch in the menu bar, and have "Toggle Bunches" turned on.
+Choose whether Bunches toggle open and closed, and whether opening a Bunch closes other Bunches.
+My personal recommendation is to turn "Toggle Bunches" on, and leave "Single Bunch Mode" off until you've explored a bit.

 ### Terminology